 Prior to installation, we suggest cleaning out your garage and sweeping off the floor.
 It is always best to start with a clean dry surface.
 Garage floor tiles do not require any specific floor preparation, but we always like to start with a clean floor.
-We find the use of a synthetic landscape fabric under any solid rigid tile to be very beneficial.
+We find the use of synthetic landscape fabric under any solid rigid tile to be very beneficial.
 It is inexpensive and easy to use.
 Also, the use of a densifier and sealer such as TrueLock B4 over unsealed floors can help protect the concrete itself.
 We like to remove the baseboard molding and replace it with a molding that can sit lightly on top of the tile — this will cover the gap and still allow the floor to expand and contract.

 It is highly suggested that tiles be left out in the sun during the installation process.
-After the tile installation is complete, we reccomend that heavy items are added back immediately.
+After the tile installation is complete, we recommend that heavy items are added back immediately.

 Circular Saw or Table Saw preferred